How A Daily Walk Can Improve Your Fitness [& Help You Lose Weight]

 The only useful thing we should take from John Cisna (the guy who promotes a McDonald's-only diet) is that we should all walk more.

-You are now armed with simple dietary strategies for weight loss, better ways of exercising for weight loss, better ways of implementing cardio for weight loss, and now, one more way to hack your body to use higher rates of energy.
+You must use all of the strategies that we have outlined in the last 3 posts.
+These include simple dietary strategies for weight loss, better ways of exercising for weight loss, better ways of implementing cardio for weight loss, and now, one more way to hack your body to use higher rates of energy.

 Don't forget to share this article if you found it useful, and subscribe to receive a copy of our free Ebook- The White Coat Trainer Nutrition Guide!